Berlin: The Downfall 1945

 Soft cover, photographs, 490 pages.

-You may also be interested in Antony Beevor's latest book The Second World War, and his previous books including Crete, The Battle for Spain, Stalingrad, D-Day: the Battle for Normandy and A Writer at War.
+You may also be interested in Antony Beevor's latest book The Second World War, and his previous books including Crete, The Battle for Spain, Stalingrad, and A Writer at War.